 “Complete and Balanced” Dog Foods

 One of the first things you should look for on a dog food label is the statement “(Name of product) is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles.”
 This isn’t just an advertising slogan.
 The Association of American Feed Control Officials (AAFCO) has strict requirements to make sure that a product is in fact complete and balanced for dogs (or cats).
 Complete and balanced diets must contain the minimum amount of all of the nutrients necessary for dogs, which is also indicated in the “guaranteed analysis.”
 This analysis gives the minimum amount of crude protein and fat, along with the maximum amounts of water and crude fiber.
 The analysis does not, however, give the exact amount of these components, which means there is room for considerable variation.
 The manufacturer’s average nutrient profile is often a better tool for evaluating a product.

 You can always contact the dog food company directly to get more information about its product.
 A reputable company that has your dog’s interests at heart should be happy to answer your questions and in many cases will give you more information than what is available on the website or product label.
 The World Small Animal Veterinary Association has a helpful sheet with questions you can ask a company representative.

 Best Dog Food for Small and Large Breeds

 Small breed dogs and large breed dogs have different nutritional needs.
-Large breed dogs are more prone to musculoskeletal problems than smaller breeds, and so they often require food with different balances of certain nutrients to promote musculoskeletal health, especially as puppies.
+Large breed dogs are more prone to musculoskeletal problems than smaller breeds, and so they often require large-breed dog food with different balances of certain nutrients to promote musculoskeletal health, especially as puppies.
 Small breed dogs, on the other hand, can choke on large-sized kibble and have their own nutritional requirements that can be accommodated with a small-breed dog food.
 Research your dog’s breed to find out if there are any additional nutritional requirements you should be aware of.

 Best Dog Food for Puppies